lillee93/Arch_Task/README.md

 What happens:

-- The pipeline retrieves `TOP_K` chunks from Chroma.
+- The pipeline retrieves `TOP_K` chunks from Chroma within the configured `RETRIEVAL_SCOPE` (code / text / both).
+- After retrieval, it truncates each candidate to MAX_CANDIDATE_TOKENS (from `config.py`) and runs a lightweight relevance check between the question and the top-k candidates; if the candidates appear unrelated, it falls back to a small rule-based response.
 - The LLM is prompted to answer only using retrieved context blocks.
 - The answer includes citations like `[C1]`, `[C2]` that map back to the retrieved blocks.